pseudonymous-neuroscience/slice-register/README.md

 [Linux](https://github.com/pseudonymous-neuroscience/slice-register/blob/main/java/slice-register_1.0.0_linux)

 The executables are self-contained and shouldn't require anything special.
-Linux users may need to `chmod +x slice-register_1.0.0_linux`
+Linux users may need to add execution permission:

+`chmod +x slice-register_1.0.0_linux`

 ## Running the program from the command line